Providing technologically advanced telecommunications services to our communities

 Recognizing these emails can sometimes be difficult, especially if you regularly converse with the company they are mimicking.
 It is important to be diligent and watch for Red Flags that tip you off.
 When there is any small doubt, delete the email.

 For example, a phishing email might ask you to update your HAY billing details because the password is about to expire.
-The email will ask you to click on a link taking you to a website that looks just like www.hay.net (but the address will be slightly different).
+The email will ask you to click on a link taking you to a website that looks just like www.hay.net (but the address will be slightly wrong).
 There, you’ll be asked for your login and account details.

-Or, the email may say you have a computer problem and you need to click on or open an attachment (files may be a .exe, zipped with a password to solve it).
+Or, the email may say you have a computer problem and you need to click on or open an attachment (files may be a .exe, zipped with password to solve it).
 But if you click on it, you could install something damaging to your computer, or trigger your computer to send your personal information to the phisher.

 Phishing can also be in the form of an email offering money for work-at-home jobs, or asking for help with frozen bank accounts, or offering discounted trips, products or perhaps money left to you, etc.